taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Soka's face mask reads, "**CIRQUE DU COSMIQUE**".

-Rhee, turning back to Min: "I've heard of folks being Unassigned by the time they get to ISE Corps, but then I don't know where you'd go on your first day..."
+Rhee, turning back to Min: "Huh, 'Unassigned' is new..."

 PA: "We are now arriving at Gemini Station.
 This is the final stop of this shuttle service.
 All change ple--"

-The pre-recorded announcement is interrupted by a live announcement: "This is an announcement for all first-year trainees.
+All three teens look up as the pre-recorded announcement is interrupted by a live announcement: "This is an announcement for all first-year trainees.
 Welcome to the ISE Corps!
 Please check your temporary student ID for your guild assignment, and follow signs to the appropriate docking bay door."

-All three teens stare up at the speaker.

-We see just the speaker in the panel as the live announcement continues: "If you are Unassigned, please report to docking bay door 0813.
+Zoom in on the scrolling text on the ceiling as the live announcement continues: "If you are Unassigned, please report to docking bay door 0813.
 Once again, if you are Unassigned, please report to docking bay door 0813."

-### Page 9
+### Page 8

 Zoomed out, bird's eye view of the Gemini Station receiving platform.
 Hundreds of new students, mostly Orbiters, stream out of the shuttle with their luggage, some in small groups of friends.
 About 30 docking bay doors lining the receiving platform are labeled with the names and crests of various guilds.